 Our fees are all-inclusive.
 Our fees include disbursements, HST, government fees (for registration and final searches on the day of closing) and title insurance (for purchases).
 Try our handy calculator by clicking here.

-Special considerations include: additional mortgages, bridge loan, rush closing, guarantors, out of town signing, wire transfers, power of attorney, separation, title clean up, same/similar name executions, assignment of rents and tenancy assumption.
-If you are unsure about your particular transaction, please email us and we can provide a comprehensive all inclusive quote based on your unique circumstances.
+Special considerations include: additional mortgages/conditions, bridge loan, rush closing, guarantors, Power of Attorney, separation, title clean up, same/similar name executions, discharging additional instruments (e.g. Notice of Security Interest), Assignment of Rents and tenancy assumption.
+If you are unsure about your particular transaction, please email us and we can provide a comprehensive all-inclusive quote based on your unique circumstances.

 Once we email you your Power of Attorney (“POA” ) documents, all you need to do is: